joelgratcyk/Joels-Interstitial-Plugin-for-WordPress/README.md

 ## Description

-This plugin adds an interstitial for external links in WordPress content.
-When users click on an external link, they will see a confirmation message informing them that they are leaving the site.
+This plugin displays an interstitial for external links on a WordPress site, providing transparency to users before they leave the site.

 ## Installation